-Lying on your resume is a bad idea for many reasons, not least of which is that you’re likely to get caught.
+Lying on your resume is a bad idea for many reasons, not the least of which is that you’re likely to be found out.
 From the initial background check to the multiple meetings that make up the interview process, there are just too many opportunities to reveal that you’ve been less than truthful.

-Even if you make it through and get hired, you’re not off the hook: history is full of examples of high-level executives who lost their positions and their reputations after being caught embellishing their CV.
+Even if you make it through and get hired, you’re not off the hook.
+History is full of examples of high-level executives who lost their positions and their reputations after being caught embellishing their resume or curriculum vitae.

 Most Common Resume Lies